 If your goal is to perform well on the PSAT—whether because you hope to qualify for National Merit or simply for a better chance of scoring well on the SAT, you’ll need to engage yourself in some serious preparation.

-● Taking PSAT practice tests is the best way to brush up your skills.
+● Taking PSAT practice tests is the best way to brush up on your skills.
 There are several websites that provide sample tests along with detailed answers.
 You can also take advantage of the resources recommended by the College Board.

 ● When you actually take the practice tests, be sure to simulate testing conditions by timing yourself and making sure you’re familiar with the test format and instructions.